MSchmidtCrans/Smoelenboek-3.0/README.md

 # Smoelenboek-3.0
-Based on prior exercises in Codegorilla - This version includes simple jQuery filtering and a Grid lay-out
+Based on prior exercises in Codegorilla - This version includes simple jQuery filtering and a Grid lay-out.

+Used techniques :
+CSS (grid)
+HTML
+JQUERY
+PHP
+AJAX
+Javascript

 1. Setup repo on GitHub and local station - DONE